Free Speech Coalition: Child Pornography Prevention Act

-The Child Pornography Protection Act (CPPA) followed in 1997; this sought to criminalize the depiction of minors in sexually explicit video or online content, even if those depicted were over 18 years of age.
+The Child Pornography Prevention Act (CPPA) followed in 1997; this sought to criminalize the depiction of minors in sexually explicit video or online content, even if those depicted were over 18 years of age.
 This redefinition of child pornography to include adults appearing to be minors and engaging in actual or simulated sexual activity was controversial.
 Although the Senate Judiciary Committee (the committee of origin), never held a vote on the bill, it was signed into law, following Senator Orrin Hatch (R-Utah) attaching it during the Conference Committee to the October 1997 Spending Bill.

 For the first time since its own redefinition as a trade association, FSC undertook litigation challenging the constitutionality of a Federal statute, filing suit against then-Attorney General John Ashcroft and charging that the CPPA abridged first amendment rights by defining protected speech as obscene or as child pornography.
 In 2002, FSC views were upheld in the US Supreme Court in Ashcroft v.
 Free Speech Coalition, the "virtual child porn" case.

 In 2005, FSC filed a complaint against the Dept of Justice and then-Attorney General Alberto Gonzales, citing that 18 U.S.C. § 2257 regulations endangered the privacy and safety of performers by allowing private information to be accessed through the record-keeping process; also that 2257 regulations were complicated to the extent that adult producers would be unable to fully comply with the record-keeping system.

 The controversial regulations have been an ongoing issue for adult industry producers and the FSC.
 In February 2009, the United States Court of Appeals for the Sixth Circuit held in Connection Distributing Co. v.
 Holder that the record-keeping provisions of 18 U.S.C. § 2257 did not violate the First Amendment.
 A revised set of the § 2257 regulations was released in December 2009, prompting another complaint against the DOJ and Attorney General Eric Holder in 2010.